YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Visual explaining that fine hair can show more scalp under bright light when wet or when worn very short

-Some patients with smaller-caliber hair can wear the hair short after a transplant, but a very short cut may expose more scalp, more contrast, and sometimes more donor extraction pattern than the patient expects.
-This is not only about the recipient area.
-It is also about how the donor area looks when the hair is cut close.
+Some patients with smaller caliber hair can wear the hair short after a transplant, but a very short cut may expose more scalp, more contrast, and sometimes more donor extraction pattern than the patient expects.
+The question includes the recipient area and how the donor area looks when the hair is cut close.

 Fine hair hair transplant visual explaining why very short hairstyles can reveal recipient scalp and donor extraction pattern after surgery